KonradOrzelowski/ChatWeb/README.md

-- [`/css/`]: This directory contains CSS files that style the web page.
-It includes files like `constants.css`, `style.css`, `list-of-conversations.css`, `chat-input.css`, and `custom-alerts.css`.
-- [`/assets/`]: This directory contains static files like images and icons used in the application.
-It includes a subdirectory `/icons/` which contains icon files.
-- ['/dist/']
 ### Backend

 The backend of the ChatWeb application is built with Node.js and Express.js.
 It handles requests from the frontend, interacts with database, interacts with the Hugging Face Inference API, and sends responses back to the frontend.
 Here are the relevant files and their descriptions: